 “In the startup game, there are no real rules, only laws, and weakly enforced ones at that.
 In the end, success would forgive any sins, as it did for Gates and Jobs.” – Antonio Garcia Martinez

-If you leave out the ‘bumping people off’ part, there is not much that separates Silicon Valley from the Sicilian mafia in operational terms at least.
-Getting deals done via backdoor negotiations, ordering legal hits on ex-members to nip their ventures in the bud, backstabbing your partners to earn management stripes, it all happens in the valley.
+Getting deals done via backdoor negotiations, ordering legal hits on ex-members to nip their ventures in the bud, backstabbing your partners to earn management stripes, it all happens in the Valley.

 Here’s the author on his former employer’s sartorial tastes, “In his ill-fitting polyester polo shirts with color palettes stolen from the late ’70s, Murthy reminded me of the bored auto-rickshaw drivers in front of Connaught Place, Delhi.”